What Is Reseeding?

 After the weeds have been removed and the soil aerated, it’s time to actually spread the new seed.
 It would be best if you used a seed spreader to place the new grass.
 If you do not already have one, then you can find one at your local home improvement store.
 Make sure that you match the spreading apparatus with the proper seed dispersion instructions and the proper seed size.
 Different types of seed need different coverage.

 One tip we have for reseeding your lawn is to avoid windy days.
 Seeding on a windy day is a surefire way to waste your seed and not cover your lawn uniformly.
-You should try to spread seed on a non-windy day.
+You should try to spread the seed on a non-windy day.

 Once you have laid down the seed, the next thing you should do is apply fertilizer.
 You can buy several different kinds of fertilizer, but the main thing is that it has adequate levels of nitrogen and potassium.
 Fertilizing your seed directly after laying it down will help it take roots quicker and germinate.

 Also, the faster your seeds take root, the less likely they are to be blown by the wind or damaged by heat.
 Also, make sure you stay off the lawn.
-If you have family or pets, you should probably fence off the lawn for the time being, so the seeding does not get messed up.
+If you have family or pets, you should probably fence off the lawn for the time being so the seeding does not get messed up.

 Once the fertilizer has been laid down, you need to water the lawn.
 Initially, you should water at least twice a day and keep the soil moist and damp.
 After about 2 weeks, you can reduce watering to once every few days.